GenomicsAotearoa/long-read-assembly/docs/pages/day3a_assembly_qc.md

 !!! question "Food for thought"

-    - What do you think a 'good' de novo assembly looks like?
+    - What do you think a 'good' *de novo* assembly looks like?
     - What are some qualities of an assembly that you might be interested in measuring?

 ## Contiguity (assembly statistics using gfastats)
 Recall that the sequences in our assembly are referred to as *contigs*.

 Normally, when we receive a hodgepodge of things with different values of the same variable, such as our contigs of varying lengths, we are inclined to use descriptive statistics such as average or median to try to get a grasp on how our data looks.
-However, it can be hard to compare average contig length between assemblies&mdash;if they have the same total size and same number of contigs, it's still the same average, even if it's five contigs of 100 bp, or one 460 bp contig and four 10 bp ones!
+However, it can be hard to compare average contig length between assemblies&mdash;if they have the same total size and same number of contigs, it's still the same average, even if it's five contigs of 100bp, or one 460 bp contig and four 10bp ones!
 This matters for assembly because ideally we want *fewer* contigs that are *larger*.

 Median comes closer to reaching what we're trying to measure, but it can be skewed by having many very small contigs, so instead a popular metric for assessing assemblies is *N50*.

-The N50 is similar to the median in that one must first sort the numbers, but then insted of taking the middle value, the N50 value is the *length of the first contig that is equal to or greater than half of the assembly sum*.
+The N50 is similar to the median in that one must first sort the numbers, but then instead of taking the middle value, the N50 value is the *length of the first contig that is equal to or greater than half of the assembly sum*.
 But that can be hard to understand verbally, so let's look at it visually:

 ![N50 schematic](https://raw.githubusercontent.com/human-pangenomics/hprc-tutorials/GA-workshop/assembly/genomics_aotearoa/images/qc/N50.png)
 *Image adapted from <a href='https://www.molecularecologist.com/2017/03/29/whats-n50/'>Elin Videvall at The Molecular Ecologist</a>.*